Are you Fully Convinced? – Romans 4 – 2026 Day 25

 Have you experienced that?
 Have your eyes been open to your need for a Savior?

 Heavenly Father, You are good, and we are not.
 You are righteous, and we are not.
 We need Your grace.
 We need Your mercy.
 We need Your holiness.
 Wash us in the cleansing blood of Your Son and make us pure.
 Put new desires into our hearts that we will want to please You, and give us strength to resist the devil and our flesh.
 We want to obey You.
 Help us, Father, moment by moment to walk by faith and not by flesh.
-In the Grace of our Lord Jesus we pray.
+In the Grace of our Lord Jesus, we pray.
 Amen.

 Holy, Holy, Holy – Shane and Shane

-God is a Righteous Judge
+God is a Righteous Judge – Romans 2 – 2026 Day 23

 As an atheist, I was so ignorant about the Christian faith.
 I really had no idea what Christians believed.
 I thought the Christian God was like a Supreme Court judge, keeping track of how people behaved, sending people to hell or heaven based on how they measured up against His laws.